Associate Professor, Voice

 Internationally recognized as one of the leading tenors of his generation, Stefano Algieri has sung in many of the world’s major Opera Houses, and with major Symphonies in New York, Berlin, Vienna, Paris, Prague, Amsterdam, Leipzig, Washington, D.C., Chicago, Toronto, and Montreal.

-In a Repertoire that spans the periods from the Baroque to Contemporary, Stefano Algieri has sung with many eminent Conductors, such as Raphael Frübeck de Bougos, John Mauceri, Sergiu Comissiona, Anton Guadagno, Michelangelo Veltri, Dennis Russell Davis, Jìrí Kout, Johannes Wildner, Ulf Schirmer and Rico Saccani, distinguished Stage Dircetors such as Götz Friedrich, Yuri Lubimov, Joachim Herz, Lotfi Mansouri, Elijah Moshinsky, John Dew, Ian Judge, Günther Krämer, Tito Capobianco, Gian-Carlo del Monaco, Renate Ackermann and Christopher Alden, and heralded colleagues as Magda Olivero, Leonie Rysanek, Renata Scotto, Fiorenza Cossotto, Gwyeneth Jones, Karan Armstrong, Linda Watson, Jane Eaglen, Leona Mitchell, Dolora Zajick, Norman Bailey, Ezio Flagello and Barry McDaniel.
+In a Repertoire that spans the periods from the Baroque to Contemporary, Stefano Algieri has sung with many eminent Conductors, such as Raphael Frübeck de Bougos, John Mauceri, Sergiu Comissiona, Anton Guadagno, Michelangelo Veltri, Dennis Russell Davis, Jìrí Kout, Johannes Wildner, Ulf Schirmer, Rico Saccani and Olaf Henzhold, distinguished Stage Directors such as Götz Friedrich, Yuri Lubimov, Joachim Herz, Lotfi Mansouri, Elijah Moshinsky, John Dew, Ian Judge, Günther Krämer, Tito Capobianco, Gian-Carlo del Monaco, Renate Ackermann, Ewe Wand, Christopher Alden, and such heralded colleagues as Magda Olivero, Leonie Rysanek, Renata Scotto, Fiorenza Cossotto, Gwyeneth Jones, Karan Armstrong, Linda Watson, Jane Eaglen, Leona Mitchell, Dolora Zajick, Norman Bailey, Ezio Flagello and Barry McDaniel.

-Born and raised in New Jersey, Stefano Algieri’s early musical training was steeped in the tradition of Gregorian Chant from ages seven to twelve.
-Early Voice training was with Everett Engstrom, followed by Maestro Carmine Gagliardi (Student of Pasquale Amato) at the Manhattan School of Music (B.Mus.; M.Mus.) in New York City.
-He was coached by Fritz Kramer (Student of Alban Berg), Joseph Braunstein (Student of Arnold Schoenberg), Anton Coppola, Nicolas Flagello (Student of Vittorio Giannini), Nicholas Granitto and Thomas Grubb (Student of Pierre Bernac).
-Upon graduation he studied in New York privately with Maestri Richard Torigi, E. Randolph Mickelson and Joan Dornemann, Stefano Algieri continued his Voice Studies in Montreal with Maestra Dina-Maria Narici (Student of Fernando de Lucia), the teacher of his late-wife, the great Bulgarian-Canadian Contralto, Mariana Paunova.
+Born and raised in New Jersey, Stefano Algieri’s early musical training was steeped in the tradition of Gregorian Chant from ages seven to thirteen.
+Early Voice training was with Everett Engstrom, followed by Maestro Carmine Gagliardi (Student of Pasquale Amato) at the Manhattan School of Music (M.Mus. & B.Mus.) in New York City; he was coached by Fritz Kramer (Student of Alban Berg), Joseph Braunstein (Student of Arnold Schoenberg), Anton Coppola, Nicolas Flagello (Student of Vittorio Giannini), Nicholas Granitto and Thomas Grubb (Student of Pierre Bernac).
+Upon graduation he studied Voice in New York privately with Maestri Richard Torigi and E. Randolph Mickelson, and Joan Dornemann, Coach.
+Stefano Algieri continued his Voice Studies with Maestra Dina-Maria Narici (Student of Fernando de Lucia) in Montreal, the teacher of his late-wife, the great Bulgarian-Canadian Contralto, Mariana Paunova.
 It was his 3 years of study with Maestra Narici and the 25 years with Maestra Paunova, until her passing in 2002, that Stefano Algieri refined his Vocal Art as a performer, collaborator and as a teacher.
 Both he and Maestra Paunova taught the Art of Bel Canto, continued their singing careers, and raised their two children.

-Stefano Algieri’s Carnegie Recital Hall Debut took place in 1975 with the World Premiere of Matthias Kriesberg’s.
-Not from this Anger, a work written for him.
+Stefano Algieri’s Carnegie Recital Hall Debut took place in 1975 with the World Premiere of Matthias Kriesberg’s Not from this Anger, a work written for him.
 His Avery Fisher Hall debut at Lincoln Center took place in 1976 in Refice’s CECILIA, followed by his operatic debut in THE QUEEN OF SPADES at Gian Carlo Menotti’s FESTIVAL OF THE TWO WORLDS in Charleston, South Carolina.
-His Opera debut in Europe was in Bielefeld, Germany, followed by the Opera Houses Deutsche Oper Berlin, Staatsoper Wien (Vienna), L'Opéra Bastille (Paris), De Nederlandse Opersichting (Amsterdam), Gran Teatre del Liceu (Barcelona), National Theatre (Prague), Oper der Stadt Bonn, Oper Leipzig, Theater & Philharmonie Essen, Staatstheater Hanover, Scottish Opera (Glasgow), Dublin Grand Opera, New Israeli Opera, Opera du Rhein (Strasbourg), Opéra de Lyon and Opéra de Nantes.
+His European opera debut (LUISA MILLER) was in Bielefeld, West Germany, followed by the Deutsche Oper Berlin, Staatsoper Wien (Vienna), L'Opéra Bastille (Paris), De Nederlandse Opersichting (Amsterdam), Gran Teatre del Liceu (Barcelona), National Theatre (Prague), Oper der Stadt Bonn, Oper Leipzig, Theater & Philharmonie Essen, Staatstheater Hanover, Scottish Opera (Glasgow), Dublin Grand Opera, New Israeli Opera, Opera du Rhein (Strasbourg), Opéra de Lyon and Opéra de Nantes.
 At the invitation of Maestro James Levine, Stefano Algieri joined the Metropolitan Opera in 1999.
 In North America he has sung with Canadian Opera Company (Toronto), New York City Opera Company, Greater Miami Opera, Manitoba Opera, Edmonton Opera, Pittsburgh Opera, Opera Pacific, Louisville Opera, Austin Lyric Opera, Sacramento Opera, New Orleans Opera, Syracuse Opera and Palm Beach Opera.

-In a tenor repertoire that extends from the lyric to the dramatic, among Stefano Algieri’s roles are Nemorino, Edgardo, Radames, Gustav III, Manrico, Don Carlo, Andrea Chénier, Don José, Pollione, Des Grieux, Faust, Calaf, Canio, Turridu, Laca, Tristan, Otello, Siegmund, Bacchus, Johann von Leyden and Lohengrin.
-As well as his native English, Stefano Algieri sings in Latin, Italian, German, French, Spanish, Czech, Bulgarian, Russian, Swedish and Icelandic.
+In a tenor repertoire that extends from the lyric to the dramatic, among Stefano Algieri’s roles are Tristan, Otello, Nemorino, Edgardo, Radames, Gustav III, Manrico, Don Carlo, Andrea Chénier, Don José, Pollione, Boris (Kát’a Kabanová), Des Grieux, Faust, Calaf, Canio, Turridu, Laca, Siegmund, Bacchus, Johann von Leyden and Lohengrin.
+As well as his native English, Stefano Algieri sings in Latin, Italian, German, French, Spanish, Czech, Bulgarian, Russian, Swedish, Danish, Norwegian, and Icelandic.

 Stefano Algieri has recorded AIDA, NORMA and LA FORZA DEL DESTINO with the BBC and DON CARLO with the CBC.

-Stefano Algieri has been a guest lecturer at the University of Missouri, Royal College of Music in Glasgow, Scotland, Sibelius Academy (Helsinki), Biennale Copenhagen, Summer Music Academy, Siena, Italy, Orpheus International Music Festival in Turnovo, Bulgaria, Schlern International Music Festival, Italy, Natal University, Brazil and at AIMS in Graz, Austria.
-In 2002-3 Stefano Algieri was a member of the Faculty of Manhattan School of Music's Preparatory Division.
+Stefano Algieri has been a guest lecturer at the University of Missouri, Royal College of Music in Glasgow, Scotland, Sibelius Academy (Helsinki), Biennale Copenhagen’s The Royal Danish Opera, Summer Music Academy, Siena, Italy, Orpheus International Music Festival in Veliko Turnovo, Bulgaria, Schlern International Music Festival, Italy, Natal University, Brazil and at AIMS in Graz, Austria.
+In 2002-3 Stefano Algieri was a member of the Voice Faculty of Manhattan School of Music's Preparatory Division.

 In 2003 Professor Algieri was invited to join the Faculty at McGill University’s Schulich School of Music.
-He is most fortunate to have, and to have had, talented Students assuming the mantle of this Tradition, many of whom who have gone on to win International Voice Competitions, and receive International engagements with Opera Companies, Orchestras and join Young Artist Programs.
+He is most fortunate to have, and to have had, talented Students assuming the mantle of this Tradition, many of whom who have gone on to win National and International Voice Competitions, receive International engagements with Symphonies and Opera Companies, and join Young Artist Programs.
+Many of his Students have been the recipients of major Scholarships and Grants at Schulich School of Music.

-Stefano Algieri continues his international career as a Singer and as a Teacher.
-It is with this life-long passion dedicated to the Tradition of the Art of Singing, through Technique, Musicianship, Style, Language and Stagecraft, that he meets, and mentors his Students as individuals.
-With careful attention to the detail, and with the reference of noted Colleagues at the Schulich School of Music, Stefano Algieri works with his Students, helping them to discover their own unique Voice, their Spirit.
-Encouragement is given to his Students to think creatively and critically, thereby equipping those with the tools that they will need to teach themselves as successful and fulfilling Artists.
+Stefano Algieri continues his international career as a Singer, Teacher and Lecturer.
+It is with this life-long passion dedicated to the Tradition of the Art of Singing, through Technique, Musicianship, Style, Language, and Stagecraft, that he meets, and mentors his Students as individuals.
+With careful attention to the detail, and with the reference to noted Colleagues at the Schulich School of Music, Stefano Algieri mentors his Students in helping them to discover their own unique Voices, and their own unique Spirits.
+Encouragement is given to his Students to think creatively and critically, thereby equipping those with the tools that they will need to teach themselves as successful and fulfilling Artists and individuals.

 In 2012 Dr. Marcel A. Desautels, in whose honour the Desautels Faculty of Management at McGill University is named, instituted, through his love of singing and his friendship, The Mariana Paunova and Stefano Algieri Scholarship in Voice at the Schulich School of Music in honour of these distinguished Artists.